 We understand that each Member has unique needs and preferences which we make every effort to satisfy.
 Unlike acute care institutions such as hospitals, the Friendly Home’s diet is liberalized based on geriatric standards.
 Your dietitian will meet with you, explain your diet as prescribed by your doctor, review any restrictions and provide individual counseling.
 Meal substitutions and alternatives are always available.

 Employees who work in the Memory Care Center receive specialized on-going training and education in caring for Members with Alzheimer’s and related conditions.
 Emphasis is placed on consistency and routine, and primary care nursing is practiced to ensure familiarity and comfort.
 All rooms are private as memory loss patients frequently have strong feelings regarding personal possessions.
 Recreational events and activities are tailored to best meet the needs of memory care Members, and to naturally use their energy during the day and rest better at night.
-The unit is secure for Members who wander, a common trait for Members with memory issues.
+The neighborhood is secure for Members who wander, a common trait for Members with memory issues.

 Yes!
 A comprehensive annual survey is conducted to seek the feedback and comments of our Members and their families.
 Results of this survey are shared through newsletters, our website, a prominently displayed bulletin board, information packets, and letters to Members and families.
 We are very proud of the consistently high marks we receive on this survey each year, and also use the process to identify opportunities for improvement and to develop and implement action plans accordingly.
 In addition, the Friendly Home undergoes an audit each conducted by the New York State Health Department.
 Again, the results of these inspections are posted online and in various communications.
 The Friendly Home also regularly benchmarks our satisfaction levels against those of other nursing homes both locally and nationally.

 At the Friendly Home, we refer to our residents as “Members” to foster an environment of belonging and camaraderie.
 There are many opportunities for Members to become involved in decisions that directly impact them; for instance, there is an active Members’ Council which provides a forum for Member representatives from each unit to ask questions, make suggestions, and provide input and feedback.
 Members may also participate on the Food Council to offer opinions and help plan menus.
-Recreation team members also meet with Members on each unit on a monthly basis to plan events and activity calendars.
+Recreation team members also meet with Members on each neighborhood on a monthly basis to plan events and activity calendars.
 Members and their loved ones are asked each year to complete a Member/Family Satisfaction Survey in which they have an opportunity to rate the Friendly Home in a wide variety of areas.
 As well, Members are encouraged to participate in care planning meetings.

 The Friendly Home’s leadership team has been devoted to making changes that minimize institutionalism and promote patient-centered, resident-directed care.
 The Home’s leadership team and supervisory staff have been trained as certified Eden Associates, meaning they have undergone training to serve Members and view nursing homes as places where older adults live as habitats for human beings rather than facilities for the frail and elderly.
 Most importantly, Eden teaches us that decisions belong with our Members, or as close to our Members, as possible.
 Our Members want, need, and deserve autonomy over their daily lives.
 In place at the Friendly Home are committees comprised of staff, Members and families which are dedicated to promoting choice, self-directed care and fostering relationships.

 In 2010, the Friendly Home completed a $22 million construction and renovation project intended to achieve a more home-like and comfortable environment for our Members and families.
 The project included the creation of companion suites that allow for more space and privacy in shared rooms; each side of the suite also has its own window and temperature controls.
 Beautiful furnishings, carpeting and artwork create a lovely ambience throughout the Home.
 There are many lounges, patios and gathering areas where Members may enjoy visits with each other and/or loved ones.
 Additionally, many Members choose to bring in their own furniture and are encouraged to personalize their rooms so they feel at home.
-Each of our units features a restaurant-style dining room with waited service, fostering a sense of companionship and family at meal time.
+Each of our neighborhoods features a restaurant-style dining room with waited service, fostering a sense of companionship and family at meal time.
 The Home’s culture change committees promote choice, resident-directed care and strong personal relationships.

 Individuals coming to the Friendly Home must have an approved payment source.
 These sources include private resources, Medicare, approved Medicaid status or long-term-care insurance.
 Please note that Medicaid-pending status is not an approved payment source.